Wayne Huizenga

-Harry Wayne Huizenga Sr. (/haɪˈzɛŋɡə/; December 29, 1937 – March 22, 2018) was an American businessman, entrepreneur, and philanthropist.
-He founded AutoNation and Waste Management Inc., and was the owner or co-owner of Blockbuster Video, the Miami Dolphins of the National Football League (NFL), the Florida Panthers of the National Hockey League (NHL), and the Florida Marlins (now Miami Marlins) of Major League Baseball (MLB).
+Harry Wayne Huizenga Sr. (/haɪˈzɛŋɡə/; December 29, 1937 – March 22, 2018) was an American businessman.
+He founded AutoNation and Waste Management, Inc., and was the owner or co-owner of Blockbuster Video, Republic Services, the Miami Dolphins of the National Football League (NFL), the Florida Panthers of the National Hockey League (NHL), and the Miami Marlins (formerly Florida Marlins) of Major League Baseball (MLB).

-Background
+Biography

+Early life and education

 Harry Wayne Huizenga was of Dutch descent.
 His grandfather, Harm Huizenga, came to the United States from the Netherlands.
-Starting with a horse and wagon, Harm Huizenga built trash hauling service, Huizenga & Sons Scavenger Co. in suburban Chicago in 1894.
-Wayne Huizenga's parents, Gerrit Harry Huizenga (1916–2001), a cabinet maker, and Jean Huizenga (née Riddering; 1918–2006), a home decorator; grew up in the Dutch community in Chicago and were strict Dutch Reformed Christians.
+Starting with a horse and wagon, Harm Huizenga built a trash hauling service, Huizenga & Sons Scavenger Co. in suburban Chicago in 1894.
+Wayne Huizenga's parents, Gerrit Harry Huizenga and Jean Huizenga (née Riddering), a home decorator, grew up in the Dutch community in Chicago and were strict members of the Dutch Reformed Church.

 Huizenga was born at Little Company of Mary Hospital, in Evergreen Park, Illinois, on December 29, 1937, the first child in a family of garbage haulers.
 In 1940 when Wayne was 2, the Huizenga family were listed as living in an apartment building in Berwyn, Illinois.
 He had one sister, Bonnie, who was five years younger.
 He attended Chicago Christian High School in his sophomore year.
-In 1953, the Huizenga family moved to Florida and settled in the Fort Lauderdale area.
-His father became a building contractor in a booming real estate market.
+In 1953, the Huizenga family moved to the Fort Lauderdale, Florida area.
+His father became a building contractor.

-The remainder of Huizenga's high school years were spent at Pine Crest School, where he was a member of the football team and senior class treasurer.
-After high school graduation in 1956, he moved back to Chicago where most of his friends, grandparents and other relatives still lived, and enrolled for three semesters at Calvin College, a liberal arts college in Grand Rapids, Michigan, but he dropped out before the end of his sophomore year.
-For approximately five years after graduation, he was taking on low-wage jobs and enrolled briefly for six months in September 1959 in the army reserves on full-time service.
+The remainder of Huizenga's high school years were spent at Pine Crest School, where he was a member of the football team and senior class treasurer, graduating in 1955.
+In 1956, he moved back to Chicago where most of his friends, grandparents and other relatives lived, and enrolled for at Calvin College, a liberal arts college in Grand Rapids, Michigan, but he dropped out after three semesters, before finishing his sophomore year.
+For approximately five years after graduation, he took on low-wage jobs and in September 1959 enlisted in the United States Army Reserve and spent six months on active duty.